This month, we take a closer look at Black history in Milwaukee.

 - Green represents land and vegetation, and growth and energy

 - Red means passion, death, or violence

 - Pink and purple represent femininity

 - White can mean healing, purity, or victory

 - Black represents spiritual strength and maturity

 Sully and Susanna Watson took their family from the oppressive conditions of antebellum Virginia in 1834 and, after several years in Ohio, arrived in Milwaukee in 1850.
-Through skilled labor and business entrepreneurship, the couple played a vital role in establishing Milwaukee’s Black middle class.
-Explore the Watson's family history through images that illustrate this vibrant era in the city’s Black heritage.
-Stop by the Streets Nickelodeon Theater anytime during February to watch a special video honoring Black History Month.
+Through skilled labor and business entrepreneurship, the couple played a vital role in establishing Milwaukee’s black middle class.
+Explore Watson's family history through images that illustrate this vibrant era in the city’s black heritage.

 The Milwaukee Public Library’s Dr. James Cameron Pamphlet Collection is made up of 38 self-published pamphlets by Civil Rights Activist Dr. James Cameron (1914-2006).
 Dr. Cameron was the only known survivor of a lynching and the founder of the America’s Black Holocaust Museum in Milwaukee, WI.
 A self-taught historian and lecturer, Cameron devoted his life to raising Americans’ consciousness and conscience about the legacy of slavery and educating the public about the injustices suffered by people of African descent in America.
 Topics addressed in the pamphlets include slavery, the Civil War, Reconstruction, lynching, the Ku Klux Klan, the Civil Rights, and Milwaukee police/community relations.
 These pamphlets provide a unique perspective of American history and an unabashed critique of the social issues of the day.